miyako/4d-plugin-UTI/README.md

 # 4d-plugin-uti-tools
-Utility functions to handle UTI on OS X.
+Utility functions to handle UTI on Mac

 ### Platform